SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/01-Revision.md

 [slide]

 # Revision

-Let's revise what we learned in the last lesson:
+Revise what we learned in the last lesson:

 - Numbers can be **compared** by the `==`, `<`, `>`, `<=`, `>=` and `!=` operators: